pecan-solutions/lacesong/README.md

 ### **Windows (Current Support)**

-1. Download the latest `.exe` installer from [Releases](https://github.com/YourOrg/HollowModManager/releases).
+1. Download the latest Lacesong installer from [GitHub Releases](https://github.com/YourOrg/Lacesong/releases).

 2. Run the installer – it will auto-detect your Silksong installation.

 3. Launch `Lacesong` from Start Menu or Desktop.

+### **Command Line Interface**

+For advanced users, a CLI version is also available:

+1. Download the CLI package from [Releases](https://github.com/YourOrg/Lacesong/releases).

+2. Extract to a folder and run `lacesong.exe` from command line.

+3. See [USAGE.md](USAGE.md) for CLI commands and options.

 ### **macOS/Linux (Planned Support)**